HabitatMap/AirCasting/README.md

 bin/setup
 ```

+### configuration.yml

+Set up access tokens to be able to access google maps and other services.
+Please contact development team for develompent credentials.

 ### Obtaining a bitly access token

 Go to https://bitly.com/ create an account and log in.
 To generate the token go to Settings -> Advanced settings -> For Developers -> OAuth -> Generic Access Token.